-Results
+4 Results

-Emulator validation
+4.1 Emulator validation

 The uncertainty of the SA due to the performance of the emulator was evaluated on the basis of a number of statistical measures computed internally by GEM-SA.
-Those included the "cross validation root mean square error", "cross-validation root mean squared relative error" and the "cross-validation root mean squared standardized error (RMSE)".
-In addition a unitless parameter called "roughness value", also computed internally in GEM SA was used.
-This parameter provides an estimate of the model outputs change in response to changes in the inputs to the model.
-Finally, the "sigmasquared" statistical parameter, also computed within GEM-SA, was also used to statistically appreciate the performance of the emulator build.
+Those included the "cross-validation root mean square error", "cross-validation root mean squared relative error" and the "cross-validation root mean squared standardised error".
+In addition a unitless parameter called "roughness value", also computed internally in GEM-SA, was used.
+This parameter provides an estimate of the changes in model outputs in response to changes in the inputs to the model.
+Finally, the "sigma-squared" statistical parameter, also computed within GEM-SA, was also used to statistically appreciate the performance of the emulator build.
 Within BACCO GEM-SA, this expresses the variance of the emulator after standardising the output, and effectively provides a measure of the quality of the fit of the emulator to the original model code.